An extended variational setting for critical SPDEs with L\'evy noise: Preliminaries

-\begin{proof} First we observe that by the conditions imposed on $u$ and $M$ we clearly have so that the following stochastic integrals are well-defined.
+so that the following stochastic integrals are well-defined.
 The proof uses ideas from \cite{Par75} and \cite{Krysimple}.
 By \cite[Proposition 8.1.10]{TayPDE2} we can find an invertible positive self-adjoint operator $A$ on $\cV^*$ with $D(A) = \cV$.
 Let $R_n = n(n+A)^{-1}$.
 Then by interpolation one has $C_{\theta}:=\sup_{n\geq 1}\|R_n\|_{\cL(\cV_{\theta})}<\infty$ for all $\theta\in [0,1]$.
 It is standard to check that $R_n$ strongly converges to the identity on each $\cV_{\theta}$.
 Let $u^n = R_n u$ and similarly for $u_0$, $f$ and $M$.
 These are regularized versions of our data and all take values in $\cH$.
 Then for these regularized objects $(u^n, u_0^n, f^n, M^n)$, we can apply the usual $\cH$-valued It\^o formula to deduce that \eqref{eq:Itosquare} holds (for instance \cite[Proposition 3]{metivier1976equation} applies).
 In the above special case, one can even reduce to the scalar case by writing $\| u^n(t) \|_\cH^2 = \sum_{k\geq 1} |(u^n, e_k)_\cH|^2$, where $(e_k)_{k\geq 1}$ is an orthonormal basis for $\cH$, by applying the scalar valued It\^o formula for semimartingales, \cite[Thm.
 4.57]{jacod2013limit}, to the scalar process $(u^n,e_k)_{\cH}$.
 Indeed, its application and straight-forward manipulations give

 where $u^n(\cdot-)$ is to be read as the left-limit process of the regularization $u^n$.
 Summing over all $k\geq 1$, we see that

 where we still need to check the convergence of the series in probability.
 It is clear that $\sum_{k\geq 1} [(M^n, e_k)_\cH]_t = [M^n](t)$ a.s.
 To calculate the two integral terms let $M^{n,\ell} = \sum_{k=1}^\ell (M^n(s), e_k) e_k$ and define $u^{n,\ell}$ and $f^{n,\ell}$ similarly.
 By linearity, we can write